mixtapeo/gee-gees_ACC_Quanser_Competition/README.md

      - Car rotating in circles at the beginning before the first yield sign.
      - Car trying to turn left at the second traffic light.
      - In all above cases, the simulation must be restarted.
 Alternatively, if the car's behaviour deviates from the behaviour shown in the video, then the simulation must be restarted.
+     - The yield sign does get detected by the car and the message would pop up in the terminal.
+However, this depends on the angular view of the depth camera after the car turns right at the the first traffic light.
 ---

 ## Accomplishments